MBCProject/mbc-markdown/yfaq/README.md

 ### <a name="gotbotkr"><a/>Can malware behaviors identified via manual analysis map to multiple MBC behaviors, or should correspondence be one-to-one? ###

 Each malware behavior identified during analysis and associated with a specific code snippet should map to a single MBC behavior.
 If multiple behaviors seem to apply, the reported behavior should be considered to see whether it can be broken into smaller components that lead to one-to-one mappings.

 For example, a [GotBotKR](../xample-malware/gotbotkr.md) report reflecting manual analysis reads, "The malware installs two instances of itself on the system.
 The second instance (watchdog) monitors whether the first instance is still active and reinstalls it if it has been removed from the system" [[2]](#2).
 Initially, one might think this is a single behavior, but it can be broken apart and mapped into two behaviors:

 * [DISCOVERY::Process Discovery](https://attack.mitre.org/techniques/T1057/) ("monitors whether the first instance is still active")

 * [EXECUTION::Install Additional Program](../execution/install-prog.md) ("reinstalls [itself] if it has been removed")

+Although one-to-one mappings are best practice, there may be some instances when an analyst may choose to map to multiple MBC behaviors.

 ### Can malware behaviors identified by automated sandboxes and tools map to multiple MBC behaviors or should correspondence be one-to-one? ###